Thermodynamics-informed graph neural networks: Numerical experiments

 The last example consists of a viscous unsteady flow past a cylinder obstacle.
 The flow conditions are set to obtain varying Reynolds regimes, which result in Kármán vortex street and therefore a periodic behaviour in the steady state.

 The state variables for the flow past a cylinder are the velocity $\bs{v}$ and the pressure field $P$,

 The flow is computed with an Eulerian description of the output fields.
 Thus, the nodal coordinates ($\bs{q}^0$) are fixed in space and considered as edge features, whereas the whole state variables are assigned to the node features.
 An additional one-hot vector $\bs{n}$ is added to the node features in order to represent the inlet/outlet, walls or fluid nodes.
-No global feature vector is needed in this case.
+No global feature vector is needed in this case, resulting in the following feature vectors: